 - Grinding the olives: avoid mixing with other cultivars in the mill

 - Storage: the single varieties in separate containers

 - Testing: of every ‘Single Variety’ extra virgin olive oil batch

 - Bottling and labelling: of each monovarietal.
 More references to handle

 Do an extra virgin olive oil tasting at home with family and friends

-The green colour can make olive oils look nicer, but that´s not the best indicator of the quality of an extra virgin olive oil.
+The green colour can make olive oils look nice, but that´s not the best indicator of the quality of an extra virgin olive oil.
 It is more trustworthy to measure the acidity level and do the appropriate tests.
 The best option is always to buy from a trusted olive oil producer.
 Read more about our products in our online shop.

 Thank you for reading till the end.
-If you liked the article and you want to receive by email the new ones that we write in the future please subscribe to our email list.
+If you liked the article and you want to receive by email the new ones that we write in the future, please subscribe to our email list.
 If you have any queries about the olive harvest or related to the extra virgin olive oil ask in the comments section.
 Don´t forget to share this article with your friends on social media!